UK Sea Fishing for Beginners

 Beginner sea fishing setups

 If you can only own two rods, I’d suggest a 9ft spinning rod that casts 28g (1oz) and a 13ft beach caster that casts up to 6oz.
-You can buy a generalist rod that is between 8-10ft and casts about 3oz, which is great for mackerel fishing with feathers, however, it will make significant compromises in other areas.
+You can buy a generalist rod between 8 and 10 feet and casts about three oz, which is great for mackerel fishing with feathers.
+However, it will make significant compromises in other areas.

 4. Think about where the fish are feeding and keep your lure or bait there for as long as possible